"US & THEM"

 "SWEET JANE / BAY OF ANGELS "

-This two-song vinyl single features Robb Johnson solo, and will be released on 20th April 2013, Record Store Day, supporting independent local record retailers.
+This two-song vinyl single features Robb Johnson solo, and was released on 20th April 2013, Record Store Day, supporting independent local record retailers.

 You can read all about this record and how it came about in the Catalogue section.